-The last year and a half that I spent at the University of Wisconsin in Madison, I shared an apartment with Bob.
+The last year and a half that I spent at the University of Wisconsin at Madison, I shared an apartment with Bob.
 He was from “Trivers” (Two Rivers if you are not from the place).
-Bob was working on his doctorate in oncology and I was starting work on my master’s degree.
+Bob was working on his doctorate in oncology and I was starting work on my master’s degree in English.

 After several afternoons of riding our bikes on streets near the university, we found an apartment that looked good to us: an older well-kept home on a quiet street just a few minutes from Bob’s lab and Bascom Hall, where I had most of my classes.

 There was one problem.
 The sign in the window said “Women or couples only.”
 It was still legal for landlords to discriminate openly against anyone, but this actually gave us a big advantage.
 First, since there were two apartments, chances were good that we would have some girls as neighbors.
 Second, we assumed that the landlord, whoever he was, wanted nothing to do with hard drinking vulgar male students.